tokio-rs/mio/README.md

 * [mioco](//github.com/dpc/mioco) - Mio COroutines
 * [simplesched](//github.com/zonyitoo/simplesched) - Coroutine I/O with a simple scheduler
 * [coio-rs](//github.com/zonyitoo/coio-rs) - Coroutine I/O with work-stealing scheduler
-* [rotor](//github.com/tailhook/rotor) - A wrapper that allows to create composable I/O libraries on top of mio
+* [rotor](//github.com/tailhook/rotor) - A wrapper that allows to create composable I/O libraries on top of Mio
 * [ws-rs](//github.com/housleyjk/ws-rs) - WebSockets based on Mio

 ## Community

-A group of mio users hang out in the #mio channel on the Mozilla IRC server (irc.mozilla.org).
+A group of Mio users hang out in the #mio channel on the Mozilla IRC server (irc.mozilla.org).
 This can be a good place to go for questions.

 ## Contributing